NomicFoundation/hardhat/book/src/99_contributing.md

 ### Merging

-When your pull request has been approved, ensure that the generated commit body is complient with the Conventional Commits convention before merging.
+When your pull request has been approved, ensure that the generated commit body is compliant with the Conventional Commits convention before merging.
 This includes ensuring that any work-in-progress commit messages are removed.
 Mentions of co-authors should be retained.